 Gift Shop Manager: place all candy/pop orders; set, change, and restock displays; keep store clean and neat; serve meals as available; manage camper/staff charge accounts.

 Camp Assistant: a combination of caring for plants and flowers, assisting with housekeeping responsibilities, serving meals, and offering program support.

 Assistant Cooks: assisting with food preparation, supervising food preparation for snack times, assisting Food Service Director in kitchen duties.

 First Aid Supervisor: screening incoming campers, distributing medications, keeping detailed health records, attending to medical needs of campers and staff.
 RN desirable.
 Lifeguarding certification desirable.
 Red Cross 1st Aid Certified.

-Site Assistant: supervising staff in work projects, building campfires, working with Site Director in fulfilling all site and facility needs such as mowing, painting, digging, raking, hauling, sweeping, picking up, cleaning, etc.
+Site Assistant: supervising staff in work projects, building campfires, working with site crew in fulfilling all site and facility needs such as mowing, painting, digging, raking, hauling, sweeping, picking up, cleaning, etc.